 Tuft and Needle

 Like Leesa, Tuft and Needle has just one type of mattress in different sizes to fit your bed.
-Similarly, the Tuft and Needle mattress is also meant to fit most body types and sleep positions, but it’s a bit firmer than Leesa, so it may not provide enough sinking for stomach sleepers.
+Similarly, the Tuft and Needle mattress (known as the T&N) is also meant to fit most body types and sleep positions, but it’s a bit firmer than Leesa, so it may not provide enough sinking for stomach sleepers.

 - Materials: Leesa has the upper hand by using Avena memory foam to keep its mattress cool, breathable, and comfortable.
 Tuft and Needle’s mattress has a bit less foam, but it’s all GreenGuard certified for a healthy indoor environment.